 Green Commercial Space and Sustainable Architecture

 Commercial buildings contain everything from apartments to department stores, hotels to office space, doughnut shops to medical clinics, and sprawl over more than 80 billion square feet in the U.S. In green-speak this means each year commercial buildings are responsible for close to half of all energy consumption in the United States at the cost of over $200 billion per year, more than any other sector of the economy.
 And of this power consumption, nearly 30% is wasted through inefficient operations.
-But with measurable historical data and a long-term commitment to sustainability, we can lighten this environmental impact.
+But with measurable historical data and a long-term commitment to sustainable architecture, we can lighten this environmental impact.

 Today’s progressive commercial building owners are factoring Energy Performance Indicators (EPIs) into their operations costs.
 By initiating energy benchmarking based on the past two years’ energy usage, and by analyzing the data and upgrading inefficient equipment, a commercial building’s green reputation can be maintained indefinitely.
 Not only are unforeseen liabilities addressed in time, but most corrective measures are inexpensive and may receive a financial payback as a bonus.